sfc-gh-dwilczak/tutorials/docs/snowflake/jupyter/model.md

 ![Local run](images/model_local.png)

-### Save Model on Snowflake
+### Transition model to sSnowflake
-Lets transition our local model to a snowflake stored procedure so that we can call on it to train and save the model to a stage.
+Lets transition our local model to a Snowflake stored procedure so that we can call on it to train and save the model to a stage.

 === ":octicons-image-16:  Sql"